-But what are the basic skills in badminton?
-In this article, we will be discussing the necessary skills that a beginner badminton player needs.
+But what are the basic skills in Badminton?
+In this article, we will discuss the skills that a beginner badminton player needs.

 1. Grip

-- When you will play a backhand stroke, push your thumb a little forward.
+- When you play a backhand stroke, push your thumb a little forward.

 Read more: Volleyball Rules: How To Play Volleyball?